aertslab/SCopeLoomR/README.md

 ## Version History

 March, 2020

+* Version 0.8.0
+    * Add functionality to update the cluster descriptions of given clustering using a mapping table (cluster ID to annotation)
+    * Add functionality to add annotation from a mapping table (cluster ID to annotation)

 * Version 0.7.0
     * Add functionality to convert loom with v2 specification to v3 specification.
 This conversion is recommended if you're planning to use the crowd annotation system from SCope.